PDF 283 KB

 More information about the Ambulance Services dashboard is available on the Ambulance Service dashboard fact sheet (PDF 170KB).

-The Emergency Department table provides a status summary of all metropolitan emergency departments and includes specific breakdowns for the number of patients in a resuscitation area.
+The ED table provides a status summary of all metropolitan emergency departments and includes specific breakdowns for the number of patients in a resuscitation area.

 Dashboard users can click on specific hospitals in the table to update the Triage Category and 24 Hour Activity graph sections of the dashboard.